 I just finished installing LEDs on my B7 Audi S4 and wanted to share some pics and a quick DIY if you want to do it yourself.
 Above I’ve pictured the before & after, as you’ll see you get rid of that yellow-ish halogen with a super bright & clean cool white color from the LED.
 It takes about 10-20 minutes to install and luckily you don’t have to remove the bumper or headlights to install, you just have to wiggle your hands a bunch.

 Please note: this will only work for B7s with xenon headlamps – the halogen headlight housing does not have a DRL bulb (the high beams are located in the halogen housings where the DRL goes in the xenon housings).
 If you want to do a similar mod for your B7 equipped with halogen headlights, you’ll want to replace the city lights instead of the DRL bulbs – they’re the smaller bulb located in the upper corner of the inner housing of the headlight.
-It will be the same process except you’ll want to buy a 168/194 sized bulb for the city light (I like this 20 LED one on Amazon) and smaller 50watt/6ohm resistors (like this one).
-Alternatively, you could do both the DRL & City Lights if you have a xenon-equipped car, which is what I plan to do eventually myself…
+You can check out my City Light DIY here.

 2 1156 Bayonet Bulbs (one for each side):

 2 resistors (one for each side) – several different resistors work, and the consensus seems to be 5-10 ohms is what you’re looking for, with anything over 23 watts being fine – so here are two options to try.
 I’d order two of each and see which works better on your car, they’re cheap enough it doesn’t hurt.
-As you can see in the picture above I’m using 25W 15Ohm resistors and have had this setup for several years without trouble on my S4 (and my A4 before it).
-This article on DanPlanet suggests a 15ohm, 50W resistor is ideal, although these are harder to find – I think he has a valid point that you want to find a 50W resistor so that you’re not running too close to maximum tolerance.
+As you can see in the picture above I’m using 25W 15Ohm resistors which is what I used on my A4.
+I recently redid the resistors on my S4 when I added LED City Lights and am running 25W 15Ohm resistors that I mounted to the inner fender.

 The install is pretty simple as I said before.
 I followed this DIY on Tyresmoke.net but took some additional pictures to help out.